Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 - in the intermediate decoder blocks, the queries are the outputs of the previous decoder block, and the keys and values are the outputs of the encoder blocks.
 This allows the decoder to attend to all of the input sequence.

 #### How to assign queries, keys and values

+Imagine yourself in a library.
+You have a specific question (query).
+Books on the shelves have titles on their spines (keys) that suggest their content.
+You compare your question to these titles to decide how relevant each book is, and how much attention to give each book.
+Then, you get the information (value) from the relevant books to answer your question.

+- the query refers to the word we’re computing attention for.
+In the case of an encoder, the query vector points to the current input word (aka context).
+For example, if the context was the first word in the input sentence, it would have a query vector q1.
+- The keys represent the words in the input sentence.
+The first word has key vector k1, the second word has vector k2, and so on.
+The key vectors help the model understand how each word relates to the context word.
+If the first word is the context, we compare the keys to q1.
+- Attention is how much weight the query word (e.g., q1) should give each word in the sentence (e.g., k1, k2, etc).
+This is computed via a dot product between the query vector and all the key vectors.
+(A dot product tells us how similar two vectors are.)
+If the dot product between a query-key pair is high, we pay more attention to it.
+These dot products then go through a softmax which makes the attention scores (across all keys) sum to 1.
+- Each word is also represented by a value which contains the information of that word.
+These value vectors are weighed by the attention scores that sum to 1.
+As a result, each context word is now represented by an attention-based weightage of all the words in the sentence, where the most relevant words have higher weight.

 For unsupervised language model training like GPT, Q, K and V are usually from the same source, so such operation is also called self-attention.